tc39/notes/es8/2018-01/jan-23.md

 JFI: nice feature is backwards/forwards compatibility with the desugaring.

 JFI: Why do this?
 It's strictly less powerful than what's already there.
-Allows static analysis, improves ergonomics, encrouages class-compatible mixins.
+Allows static analysis, improves ergonomics, encourages class-compatible mixins.
 Static analysis: TypeScript has a (cumbersome) syntax to teach the compiler about what is a mixin, can't refer to the type defined by the mixin without a duplicate definition.

 YK: one other gotcha, TS can't have abstract members for other reasons, whenever the encoding of the function gets to complicated, typescript fails